 - ETP DNS.
 If ETP Proxy is not enabled, you can still control access to applications based on the application’s domain and IP address.

 - ETP Secure Web Gateway.
-If ETP Proxy is enabled and configured as a full web proxy, you can control access to applications based on URLs, domains, IP addresses, and other attributes.
+If ETP Proxy is enabled, you can control access to applications based on URLs, domains, IP addresses, and other attributes.

 - Default action.

 Defines the action for traffic that’s not classified by ETP or found in any ETP

 list such as a custom list, AUP category, or ETP Threat Intelligence.
 If no

 specific action is defined in the policy for traffic, the default action is

 applied.The policy action you select also determines configuration of the proxy: